F32Organization/Faithful32-1.12.2/MODLIST.md

 LLOverlay Reloaded | Not Implemented | llor
 Long Fall Boots | Not Implemented | longfallboots Magic Bees | Textures from 1.7 | magicbees
-Malisis Core | Not Implemented | malisiscore
-Malisis Doors | Not Implemented | malisisdoors
+Malisis Doors | In Progress | malisisdoors
 Mantle | Not Implemented | mantle
 Mekanism | In Progress | mekanism
 Mekanism Tools | In Progress | mekanismtools